neha-kay/Kiko-plus/about.md

 If you see something you like or want to reach out, please do.

 Below is a list of which cities I'll be in and when --- if you're in town, let's meet up.
 I'm super approachable and love meeting new people.
 Otherwise, welcome to the site, and have fun 😊

-__2017__
+<h5> 2017: Where's <strike>Waldo</strike> Neha </h5>

 May: (USA) Baltimore